Carboneinerte/SleepAnalysis/README.md

 # SleepAnalysis

-Only Sleep_analysis.R is currently working.
+Only Sleep_analysis.R and Multi-notebook.rmd are currently working.

 Open the file in Rstudio.
 'Source' the file.